Adam Pally

-Adam Saul Pally (born March 18, 1982) is an American actor, comedian, writer, and producer.
-He is best known for starring as Max Blum in the ABC comedy series Happy Endings and as Dr. Peter Prentice in The Mindy Project.
-He also starred in the FOX comedy Making History and was the executive producer of The President Show.
+Adam Saul Pally (born March 18, 1982) is an American comedian and actor.
+He first earned recognition for starring as Max Blum in Happy Endings, as Dr. Peter Prentice in The Mindy Project, and as Wade Whipple in Sonic the Hedgehog (2020), its sequels, and the spin-off series Knuckles (2024).
+Pally also starred in Making History and was an executive producer of The President Show.

 Early life and education

-Pally was born in New York City, to Dr. Steven Pally, an internist who owns his own medical office, and Caryn Pally, who managed the practice in Florham Park, New Jersey.
-He was raised Jewish.
-He grew up in New York City, Chicago, and New Jersey, and has two sisters, Erica and Risa.
+Pally was born in New York City to Dr. Steven Pally, an internist who owns his own medical office, and Caryn Pally, who managed the practice in Florham Park, New Jersey.
+He is of Italian and Jewish ancestry, and was raised Jewish.
+He grew up in New York City, the Chicago area, and New Jersey, and has two sisters, Erica and Risa.

 In 2004, Pally graduated from The New School University in New York City.
 He has performed improv and sketch comedy at the Upright Citizens Brigade Theatre (UCBT) in New York since 2002 and continues to perform in shows such as "Death by Roo Roo" and "ASSSSCAT 3000" at the theater's Los Angeles division.
 He is a member of the sketch comedy group "Chubby Skinny Kids" with comedians Dan Gregor and Doug Mand.
 Pally is also part of the improv group "Hot Sauce" with Gil Ozeri and Ben Schwartz; the group continues to perform their long-form improv show at UCBT occasionally.